No room for error: preparing for inevitable variability in the cell and gene therapy supply chainPublished: September 30, 2019

 As operations scale from small populations in early-phase clinical trials to larger populations in late-stage trials and commercial launch, your supply chain complexity and risk increases.
 When issues arise, and a person’s life relies on your product being delivered intact and on time, you need established systems, processes and relationships in place to reroute, problem solve, and ultimately, deliver.

-Register for this upcoming webinar for expert insights into navigating variability in the cell and gene therapy supply chain.
+Watch this On Demand webinar for expert insights into navigating variability in the cell and gene therapy supply chain.

 - The complexity and variability of cell and gene therapy supply chains and potential impacts on manufacturing and therapy delivery deadlines